 Missouri law allows certain parties to formally request DMV records in the context of accident investigations.
 An attorney familiar with the relevant statutes can work through that process and obtain leads that are simply not available to accident victims acting on their own.

-Working the Insurance Angle
+Following the Insurance Trail

 Sometimes the path to identifying a hit-and-run driver runs through an insurance company.
 If another vehicle was observed at the scene or a witness captured a plate number, an attorney can investigate whether an insurance policy is associated with that vehicle and pursue a claim accordingly.
 Even when the driver is technically unidentified, there may be enough information to make an insurer aware of the potential exposure, which creates its own incentive for cooperation.